frostney/rollup-babel-lib-bundler/README.md

 Originally, this started as a build script in one of open source projects, but then I needed it in other projects as well.
 That's when it became a NPM module.

-I really like Rollup's idea of not scoping each module individually which is closer to my perception of what the library what would look like if I were to write by hand without modules.
+I really like Rollup's idea of not scoping each module individually which is closer to my perception of what the library what would look like if I were to write the library by hand without modules.

 ## Installation
 ```